-- Acquiring a permanent license during or after installation. - Checking the status of an existing license and, if necessary downloading a new license. - Viewing current license information such as status, type, and expiration date.
+- Acquiring a permanent license during or after installation. - Checking the status of an existing license, which updates it, if necessary. - Viewing current license information such as status, type, and expiration date.

 When you purchase a system, Stratus provides you with a license .key file (via email).
 Save the license .key file to a location on a computer (not your everRun system) that you can access when you need to upload (and activate) the license to the everRun system for the first time.